cynner-g/alliabce-credit-frontend/front-end/To Do.md

 [Credit Report]
-We have to validate why “we have the wrong success report for bank/legal/supplier” and they are suppose to be pending and Incorporate suppose to be “DONE”
+We have to validate why “we have the wrong success report for bank/legal/supplier” and they are suppose to be pending and Incorporate suppose to be “DONE” **DONE**

-COLOR for status not correct
+COLOR for status not correct **DONE**

 Ref ID. *we should have AC ID, not the _id (the alliance id report) - ****Done?****
 Filter doesn’t work?
 (Select status)